Rafii2198/ArtemisWiki/Class-and-package-structure.md

 Core also contains the main entry point WynntilsMod, which also provides some high-level functionality to the entire system such as logging.

+### `util`

+Util contains general utility classes, and general support types.
+To belong here, a class must not depend on anything specific to Minecraft or to Wynncraft.
+Examples include math, string manipulation, file system utils, and abstract functional interfaces.

+Minecraft-specific utils belong in `mc.utils`.
+Wynncraft-specific utils belong in `wynn.util` (subject to change!).